hamger/mhg-templates/README.md

 # cms-template
-> A cms-template with Vue.js and element.js.
+> A template of content management system with Vue.js and element.js.

 ## Construction
 ```